kode4food/fate-lang/why_fate.md

 ---
 Right now you're saying "There are too many programming languages.
 Why do we need a new one?"
 Good question!
 Technically we don't, and we never have.
 Programmers seemed to get on well enough writing machine code by hand, so why do we constantly seek productivity-increasing abstraction?
 What's wrong with us that we value our time?
 Have I answered your question?

+## The thing about languages
 The thing about statically typed languages is that one class of error, type mismatch, is eliminated during the compilation step.
 That is, unless you're using some sort of IoC mechanism, which is more than happy to reintroduce those errors at Runtime.
 But in any case, data structures being passed internally around a statically typed language can generally be assumed safe --- until they can't be.

 Dynamic languages are a different ball of wax.
 You can't catch type mismatches at the compile step, because there generally isn't one.
 But you don't program dynamic languages the same way that you would a statically typed language.
 'Duck typing' is the typical way to look at data structures in a dynamic language.
 Meaning, if it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck --- unless it's not.

-When it comes to decoupled systems, particularly those types of systems that are passing opaque JSON around, both programming approaches have failings:
+When it comes to decoupled systems, particularly those types of systems that are passing JSON around, both programming approaches have failings:

-* Statically typed languages will still need to perform quite a bit of work mapping arbitrary JSON structures to statically typed classes, otherwise the programmer will have to jump through major hoops in order to extract and massage the data from the JSON graph into their own system.
+* Statically typed languages will still need to perform quite a bit of work mapping between arbitrary JSON structures and statically typed classes, otherwise the programmer will have to jump through major hoops in order to extract and massage the data from the JSON graph into their own system.
 In this respect, many statically typed languages would prefer a more dynamic approach to dealing with data on the wire.

 * Dynamic languages can generally proceed with the duck typing approach, but validation still has to take place in order to maintain the integrity of the system, meaning that the programmer must perform quite a bit of extra work in traversals and checks.
 But programmers are lazy.
 In this respect, many dynamic languages would prefer a more static approach to dealing with data on the wire.